Ms. Mayra Arévalo-Agyapong, Student Services Specialist

-Anthony has received a Master’s Degree in Comparative & World Literature and a Certificate in the Writing of Composition from San Francisco State University, a TESOL Certificate from UC Berkeley Extension, and several certifications in programs such as appreciative advising, online teaching, and ACUE effective teaching strategies.
+Anthony has received a Master’s Degree in Comparative and World Literature and a Certificate in the Writing of Composition from San Francisco State University, a TESOL Certificate from UC Berkeley Extension, and several certifications in programs such as appreciative advising, online teaching, and ACUE effective teaching strategies.
 Furthermore, he has been working at several community colleges, working diligently in all levels of English and ESL, from accelerated courses and grammar to 1A/S and critical thinking courses.

 As for his research and studies, he has always maintained a direct connection to his own heritage and cultural identity since his foray into studying Mexican Revolutionary Prose and Contemporary Latin American Literature.
 Consequently, his curriculum mirrors his personal research, identity, and work experience so that he currently teaches themes of borders and borderlands, individual, cultural, and online identities, microaggressions, and issues of equity and social injustice.
 He applies all his experience, empathy, and education to support diverse students and adapt to modern times.
 Interested in his themes or join our community?
 You are welcome to come and discuss these things and your future successes!

 Danna Chavez Baquero, PUENTE/ACCESO Counselor